Posts

 1. ^

 My own take, using the terminology listed here, is that the causalist version of Meacham's cohesive decision theory is basically "updateless CDT", that the evidentialist version is basically "updateless EDT", and that a Spohn-CDT version of cohesive decision theory is basically "U(C)DT/F(C)DT".
 I also think that resolute choice is much more permissive than e.g. cohesive decision theory and updatelessness.
-As a choice rule, it doesn't recommend anything close to "maximizing EU relative to your prior".
-Instead, it just states that (i) how you act ex ante in a dynamic choice problem should be the same as you would act in the normalised version of the problem, and (ii) you should be dynamically consistent (i.e., the most preferred plan should not change throughout the decision problem).
+As a decision rule, it doesn't recommend anything close to "maximizing EU relative to your prior".
+Instead, it just states that (i) what you prefer ex ante in a dynamic choice problem should be the same as you what you prefer in the normalised version of the problem, and (ii) you should be dynamically consistent (i.e., the most preferred plan should not change throughout the decision problem).

 2. ^